spencerolson/weather/README.md

 Fetching weather by ZIP code will result in _two_ API calls to OpenWeather; one to get the location data for that ZIP, and one to get the weather.

-### Fetch weather with results in Celcius and using 24-hour time.
+### Fetch weather with results in Celsius and using 24-hour time.

 ```bash
 $ weather --units celsius --no-twelve